fyang3/InTune/index.md

 ---
-title: Home Page
+title: InTune Curriculum
 layout: default
-filename: index.md
+filename: index
 ---

+# Welcome

 This is the home page!